 LTP Class Work : 50

 Practical : 100

 Total : 150

-Duration of Exa m. : 3 hrs.
+Duration of Exam n.: 3 hrs.

+At the end of the year studnts wil heevaluated o n the hasis

-At the end of the year studnts wil be evaluated on the basis of their performance in various fields in Biomedical Engineering. the evaluation will be made by the panel of three experts/ examiner/ teachers to be appointed by the Principal/ Director of the College, A specimen perform indicating the weightage to each component/ activity is given below :-
+At the end of the year studnts wil beevaluated on the basis of their performance in various fields in Biomedical Engineering. the evaluation will be made by the panel of three experts/ examiner/ teachers to be appointed by the Principal/ Director of the College, A specimen perform indicating the weightage to each component/ activity is given below:-

 Name : College Roll No.

 Uni.
 Roll No.,

-Branch_____Year of Admission
+Branch Year of Admission